claykbaker/phd/README.md

 Folder: thesis-template
 ---------------------

-Contains macros, style files and LaTex code for formatting a thesis in Computer Science at the University of Cape Town
+Contains macros, style files and LaTex code for formatting a thesis in Computer Science at the University of Cape Town.